particle-iot/docs/src/content/firmware/software-design/callback-functions.md

 ### Static class member with self pointer

 We generally recommend an allocated singleton as above, but some code has a single instance stored as a global variable.
-In this scenario, you save the instance pointer from the constructor.
+In this scenario, you save the instance pointer (`this`) from the constructor.
+The downside of this technique is that only works for classes that are effectively singletons, as only one class instance can be remembered.

 The code: